 - 2 tsp rice wine vinegar

 - 1/2 tsp each garlic and onion powder

 - 1/2 tsp dried dill or 1 tbsp fresh chopped

-- 1/4 tsp each kosher salt and black pepper
+- 1/4 tsp each salt and black pepper

 - Mix together in a small bowl until thoroughly combined.
 Store covered in refrigerator.